-Butterflying, also known as splitting or kiting a fish, is a basic skill you will want to know, especially when dealing with smaller fish such as trout, bass or perch.
+Butterflying, also known as kiting or splitting fish, is a basic skill you will want to know, especially when dealing with smaller fish such as trout, bass or perch.
 It keeps the fish whole but largely debones it.
-The technique is ideal for either quick pan frying or for stuffing the fish, in this case a rainbow trout I caught last week.
+The technique is ideal for either quick pan frying or for stuffing the fish, in this case a rainbow trout from the Sierra Nevada.

 To start, you need a large cutting board or other work surface, a very sharp fillet knife, a pair of kitchen shears… and a fish.

 Make sure the fish is scaled and gutted first, and be sure to remove the gills.

 Start by making sure your knife is sharp.
 I know I just mentioned this, but it is important.
 You will mangle your fish if your knife is not sharp.

 Start by using shears to snip off the fins; leave the tail.
 You need to remove the dorsal fin so the fish will lay flat after you’ve butterflied it.
 If you want, slice carefully on either side of the dorsal fin to remove the bones at its base.

 Armed with a sharp knife, remove the anal fin: Like the dorsal fin, it has a set of bones in it you want to remove.
 Do this by slicing gently on either side of the fin, all the way to the backbone.
 Tap the tip of your knife against the backbone when you do this.
 Gently pull out the fin bones.

 Now remove the ribs.
 Start from the tail end of the fish, and put the tip of your knife against the backbone where the ribs begin.
 Slice the ribs free.
 Do this by slicing from the backbone towards the end of the ribs, gently pressing the knife upward against the ribs — this preserves most of the meat on the fish’s flanks.
 Do this on both sides.

 Use the kitchen shears to snip off the ribs close to the backbone.